Collective Proposal Distributions for Nonlinear MCMC samplers: Mean-Field Theory and Fast Implementation: Some Collective Proposal Distributions

 Algorithms based on a simple convolution operator (Algorithms \ref{algo:coker} and \ref{algo:marmok}) keep a ``blind'' resampling step.
 In order to improve the convergence speed of such algorithms one may want to favour the selection of ``good'' states.
 For a fixed interaction kernel $K$, one can choose a proposal distribution of the form:

 where $\nu_{\mu}$ solves the following deconvolution problem with an absolute continuity constraint:

 That is, we are looking for a weight function $w\geq0$ which satisfies the constraint

 and such that the measure defined by $\nu_\mu(A) = \int_A w(x)\mu(\dd x)$ minimises the KL divergence above.
 The function $w$ is the Radon-Nikodym derivative of $\nu$ with respect to $\mu$.
 In other words the proposal distribution focuses on the parts of the support of $\mu$ which are ``closer'' to $\pi$.
+Note also that this optimization procedure does not depend on the normalisation constant of $\pi$.
+Similarly to Algorithm \ref{algo:marmok}, the idea is to minimize a KL divergence between a set of proposal distributions and the distribution $\pi$.
+However, in the minimization problem \ref{eq:minprobmarmok} the goal was to optimize the choice of the convolution kernel $K$ among a given family while in the optimization problem \ref{eq:klkids}, the goal is to optimize the support of the distribution $\mu$ to focus on the parts which are ``closer'' to $\pi$.
+Finally, it should be noted that the two minimization procedures are not excluding and that both can be conducted at the same time.

+\begin{rem} Although the proposal distributions KIDS and MoKA-Markov perform well in practice, we did not manage to prove the regularity Assumption~\ref{assum:nonexpansive} because we do not know the regularity of the solutions of the minimization problems \eqref{eq:minprobmarmok} and \eqref{eq:klkids}.
+Since the weights $\alpha_p$ are bounded in \eqref{eq:minprobmarmok}, MoKA-Markov satisfies Assumption \ref{assum:lipschitz} but we did not manage to prove this assumption for KIDS for the same reason as before.
+However, Vanilla CMC satisfies all the assumptions since the proposal distribution is a simple convolution with a smooth kernel. \end{rem}